flutter/website/src/docs/codelabs/explicit-animations.md

 can you think of a way to improve the bouncing ball effect in the preceding example?
 Try to come up with an answer before diving into the next section.

+{{site.alert.secondary}}
+**Quick review:**
+* A frame is a single still image that can be used within a sequence of other still images to create the illusion of motion.
+* An animation is a rapid sequence of frames that create the illusion of motion.
+* In Flutter, you can think of a single frame as a static configuration of a widget tree.
+  You can create an animation by telling Flutter to rapidly rebuild a widget tree, gradually changing a widget property on each iteration.
+{{site.alert.end}}

 ### Frame rate